 - Most of the socio-economic background and ethnic inequalities observed in entry to professional occupations are driven by employer-side decisions made during the recruitment process. - The graduate applicant pools are broadly representative of the general talent pool available, in terms of those from lower socio-economic backgrounds, although intermediate socio-economic background groups and women are underrepresented.
-Ethnic minority groups are overrepresented in the applicant pool, along with applicants from professional backgrounds and male applicants. - Similarly, there are only small gaps in withdrawal rates among applicants from different socio-economic backgrounds, by ethnicity, and by gender, suggesting underrepresented groups are not choosing to withdraw at higher rates.

-- Instead, for graduate and school leaver and apprenticeship routes, employers are disproportionately filtering out candidates from less advantaged backgrounds and ethnic minority groups throughout the application process. - Around half of the gap in graduate offer rates for those from working class backgrounds occurs when they reach face-to-face assessments with employers, whereas the majority of the gap for ethnic minorities occurs at the online stage of the process. - For graduate applicants, education (university attended and university entry tariff, where available) does not equalise opportunities but does account for some of the gap between offers to working class and professional background applicants.
-University attended accounts for part of the gap even when we take account of attainment prior to university. - While internship programmes are more equal in terms of offer rates by SEB, gender, and ethnicity, and they have high conversion rates to graduate roles, they still only provide a small fraction of graduate hires.
+Ethnic minority groups are overrepresented in the applicant pool, along with applicants from professional backgrounds and male applicants. - Similarly, there are only small gaps in withdrawal rates among applicants from different socio-economic backgrounds, by ethnicity, and by gender, suggesting underrepresented groups are not choosing to withdraw at higher rates. - Instead, for graduate and school leaver and apprenticeship routes, employers are disproportionately filtering out candidates from less advantaged backgrounds and ethnic minority groups throughout the application process. - Around half of the gap in graduate offer rates for those from working class backgrounds occurs when they reach face-to-face assessments with employers, whereas the majority of the gap for ethnic minorities occurs at the online stage of the process. - Concerningly, these trends appear to have worsened over time as competition for places has increased to record high levels.
+Inequalities in offer rates have increased by SEB, ethnicity, and gender in 2024 relative to 2023 across all entry routes.